Skip to content

 4. How long can I take FMLA leave?

 Eligible employees can take up to 12 weeks of FMLA leave in a 12-month period.
-For military caregiver leave, up to 26 weeks is allowed.
+The policy allows up to 26 weeks for military caregiver leave.

 5. Does FMLA leave have to be taken all at once?

-No, FMLA leave can be taken continuously, intermittently, or on a reduced schedule basis depending on the situation.
+Employees can take FMLA leave continuously, intermittently, or on a reduced schedule basis, depending on the situation.

 6. Are FMLA leaves paid?